c0pperdragon/Amiga-Digital-Video/db23_hack/README.md

 My instructions and pictures refer to my Amiga 500 board that is Revision 6A.
 The circuit of other machines may be similar but may also differ in important aspects.
 Do not follow this instructions blindly but use your own judgement.

-You will need soldering/desoldering equipment, 13 resistors (47 Ohm) and the required skill.
+You will need soldering/desoldering equipment, 13 resistors (47 Ohm) and some soldering skills.

 ### Cut _XCLKEN